 For children and adolescents who are still developing their skills and learning about their personal capabilities, it can be very beneficial to be registered with occupational therapy in Youth Living Skills through the National Disability Insurance Scheme (NDIS).

 Participants under the age of 65 who have a specified diagnosed condition from a medical professional can apply to be part of this program.

-With a mixture of public and private sector expertise, families who are struggling with a son or daughter’s condition can request this assistance and take part in a program that works to combat their issues directly.
+With a mixture of public and private sector expertise, families who are struggling with a son or daughter’s condition can request assistance from Youth Living Skills and take part in a program that works to combat their issues directly.